5 'Must-Do's' in Wairoa

 Mahia Peninsula

 No trip north is complete without covering the extra distance to Mahia Peninsula.
 This family-friendly holiday destination is a popular spot for those wanting a summer beach experience without the crowds.
 The peninsula has a number of stunning beaches that provide a natural playground if you like to surf, swim, dive and fish - here you’ll discover a mix of sandy and rocky beaches that make the perfect place to bunker down for a day or two.
-Top it all off with a meal and drink at the local pub or get your hands wrapped around a delicious burger at The Beach Café.
+Make sure you make the short (but steep) climb up Mokotahi Hill for stunning views of the peninsula.
+Top it all off with a meal and drink at the local pub, Sunset Point, or grab a delicious bite at Mahia Beach Resort's public cafe.

 Explore Wairoa township